haxtheweb/edtechjoker/draft-outline.md

 - Let's add a button that when we press it, the image changes to a different image
 - Let's add a button that when we press it, the background-color of the card changes **via a css Class**
-- Let's add a button that when we press it, the LAST CARD gets removed
+- Let's add a button that when we press it, the LAST CARD gets removed Additional logic to add:
 - Let's make sure that when we go to remove cards, that we don't delete our only one
 - Let's make sure that when we go to add cards, we don't add more than 10
+- Let's make sure when we change the background-color that we can toggle it off and on **for all of the cards on the screen**

 ## Homework
 - Some examples that can help you apply to your card